determined-ai/determined/docs/interfaces/tensorboard.rst

 **********************************

 Determined automatically terminates idle TensorBoard instances.
-A TensorBoard instance is considered idle if it is does not receive HTTP traffic (a TensorBoard that is still being viewed by a web browser is not considered idle).
-TensorBoards are terminated after 5 minutes by default; however, you can change the timeout duration by editing ``tensorboard_timeout`` in the :ref:`master config file <master-config-reference>`.
+A TensorBoard instance is considered idle if it does not receive HTTP traffic (a TensorBoard that is still being viewed by a web browser is not considered idle).
+TensorBoards are terminated after 5 minutes by default; however, you can change the timeout duration by editing ``tensorboard_timeout`` in the :ref:`master config file
+<master-config-reference>`.

 You can also terminate TensorBoard instances manually by using ``det tensorboard kill
 <tensorboard-id>``: